garthoid/jshunter/README.md

 - Using fuzzing tools such as FFUF to find unlinked content based on SecLists and generated worldlists.
 - Using AI (yes, I know, sorry) to generate common backup and rename filenames based on the found linked set of filenames.

 Based on these methods, JSHunter requires other tools as pre-requists.
+These include:

+- Gau
+- Hakrawler
+- SecLists
+- FFUF

+The high level approach to this tool is as follows:

+1. Find linked JavaScript files live on the target.
+2. Find current and historical linked content.
+3. Find dormant renamed content.
+4. Find JavaScript content based on Wordlists.

+The directory names and filenames of linked live files on the target are then used as a basis to generate potential renamed files.
+If configured, we get OpenAI to halucinate an additional renamed wordlist.